-- Researching patterns of sunlight-exposure behaviour, looking at the influence of age and ethnicity, to inform prevention of photodermatoses
+- Researching patterns of sunlight-exposure behaviour, including the influence of age and ethnicity, to inform prevention of photodermatoses

-- Collaborating with Musculoskeletal researchers to characterise photosensitive endotypes of lupus patients and their responses to treatments
+- Collaborating with Musculoskeletal researchers to characterise photosensitive endotypes of lupus and other rheumatological patients and their responses to treatments

 - Working with Biomarker Platforms to identify biomarkers that are predictive of the skin’s response to sunlight and treatment

-- Building on previous work to invent and refine treatments to protect and repair photodermatoses
+- Building on previous work to invent and refine treatments to protect and repair photodermatoses, including clinical trials

 - Exploring biomarkers linking UVR-induced inflammation to skin cancer development with the Cancer Precision Medicine researchers